mateoolarte/defaults/README.md

 This repository was created mainly for React apps and NextJS projects but can used for other kind of Frontend and maybe Nodejs projects

-## TODO
+## Roadmap

-- [ ] Create a cli tool to copy all of the files on this repo and move to the current project
+- [x] Create a cli tool to copy all of the files on this repo and move to the current project
+- [ ] Add support for [semantic-release](https://github.com/semantic-release/semantic-release) lib